 Skip advert

 The 03 has a great safety rating, but GWM Ora is an unknown quantity when it comes to reliability

 What we do know, however, is that the Chinese hatchback is amongst the safest new cars on the road, indicated by its five-star Euro NCAP safety rating.
 In fact, it topped Euro NCAP’s rankings for a ‘Small Family Car’ with an excellent adult occupant protection score of 92%.
 Its 90% score in the Safety Assist category was also very high.
-As standard, the First Edition car comes with a wide range of driver assistance kit which includes adaptive cruise control, autonomous emergency braking, lane keep assist, blind spot monitoring and traffic sign recognition.
+As standard, the First Edition car came with a wide range of driver assistance kit which includes adaptive cruise control, autonomous emergency braking, lane keep assist, blind spot monitoring and traffic sign recognition.

+Skip advert